Morten Kringelbach: Research overview

 identified brain mechanisms underlying the reward system and identified a network of hedonic hotspots essential for the fundamental pleasure cycle of 'wanting', 'liking' and learning.
-In a large series of neuroimaging studies of many rewards, he has elucidated the spatiotemporal organisation of the orbitofrontal cortex, e.g. demonstrating a fast parental signature of infant cuteness even in adults who are not yet parents.
+In a large series of neuroimaging studies of many rewards, he has elucidated the spatiotemporal organisation of the orbitofrontal cortex, for example, demonstrating a fast parental signature of infant cuteness even in adults who are not yet parents.

-They have also investigated the close links between pleasure and happiness.
+Kringelbach and Berridge have also investigated the close links between pleasure and happiness.